Age-Old Wisdom meets Modern Tools

 - You may have luck using wind power—setting up vibrations in the ground that will bother moles and send them away.
 Low-tech methods include kids’ pinwheels placed here and there on the lawn, or a homemade thumper: Cut fins in the sides of a bleach bottle and place it on a stick driven into the ground near a mole entrance.

-- Check out your soil for the presence of pests; if you have a lot of moles, you probably have an oversupply of grubs and bugs.
-Try spraying your lawns with milky spore disease or beneficial nematodes to get rid of the grubs.
-This will also rid your lawn of Japanese beetle larvae, which is a great benefit!
+- Check out your soil for the presence of pests; if you have a lot of moles, you may have an oversupply of grubs and bugs.
+You can try getting rid of the grubs with beneficial nematodes, however, it doesn’t necessary mean the moles will go away; grubs are only part of their diet.

 - If you want to protect specific plants, dig a 2- to 3-foot hole and line the sides and bottom of the hole with wire mesh.
 Fill the hole with soil and plant.